 Yes, a lot of this is (social-) science fiction.
 Given the speculative nature of this question, I think that is an appropriate degree of certainty to pretend to.

-All rich ant coloniess are alike; each poor ant colony is poor its own way.
+(Tainter et al. 2003): All rich ant colonies are alike; each poor ant colony is poor its own way.
 Extrapolate to humans.